Emeraude/Magic-Models/README.md

 # Magic Models

 A simple, free software magical node.js ORM.
+For the moment, it only works with MariaDB.

 ## Installation